owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-nft_data.md

 ---

-## Step 4: Upload the Schema JSON to IPFS.
+## Step 4: Upload the JSON Schema to IPFS.

-We use Pinata for this tutorial, but you can upload it to any IPFS provider including your own.
+We use [Pinata](https://www.pinata.cloud/) for this tutorial, but you can upload the schema to any IPFS provider including your own.

-For our example you can see have uploaded the schema there:
+For this tutorial you can see the uploaded schema there:
 [https://leovigna.mypinata.cloud/ipfs/QmXrpPT5KveNCcMHXdZiknnGiLbNveoccpD7FmagxgtQbj](https://leovigna.mypinata.cloud/ipfs/QmXrpPT5KveNCcMHXdZiknnGiLbNveoccpD7FmagxgtQbj)

 :::info
 Keep the IPFS hash handy.
-In our example, it is `QmXrpPT5KveNCcMHXdZiknnGiLbNveoccpD7FmagxgtQbj`.
+In this example, it is `QmXrpPT5KveNCcMHXdZiknnGiLbNveoccpD7FmagxgtQbj`.
 :::

 ---